spicelang/spice/README.md

 .\build.bat
 ```

-You can find the build output in the `./bin` subdirectory.
+You can find the build output in the `bin` subdirectory.

 ## Grammar
 The Spice grammar can be found [here](./src/grammar/Spice.g4) as a ANTLR grammar configuration file.

 ## Available target platforms
 Currently, Spice only offers stable support for x86_64/windows and x86_64/linux.
 But you can try to compile to the following architectures without any stability promises:

 - `aarch64`